dmcginley/project2-chart-my-data/README.md

 **:root Selector - pseudo-class selector**

 I used the :root Selector for creating a personalised color set.
-As it an easy way to track colors across the elements while keeping the number of colors small.
+As it an easy way to track colors across the elements while keeping the number of colors small.User Stories

 ## Responsiveness